This guide shows you how to enable cross-origin isolation. Cross-origin isolation is required if you want to use

 Cross-Origin-Resource-Policy: cross-originheader.
 On same-site resources, set

-crossoriginattribute in the HTML tag on top-level document if the resource is served with CORS (for example,
+crossoriginattribute in its HTML tag (for example,

 - If you want to use powerful features such as